 ECHO is an alarm transfer service provider facilitating greater effectiveness in police response to emergency alarms.
-It’s fully automated electronic alarm transmission service between ECHO-connected alarm receiving centres (ARCs) and the police means when an ECHO-connected ARC identifies an alarm from a monitored installation as verified, it can transfer the alarm signal to the police control room in an instant via ECHO.
+It’s fully automated electronic alarm transmission service between alarm receiving centres (ARCs) and the police means alarm signals can be transferred to police control rooms in an instant - once identified and verified.

-Funded by the private sector and developed in 2019/20, the ECHO platform offers its service to blue light services ready to accept transmissions.
-These multiplied significantly in 2021 and will continue to do so as police forces express interest - in line with National Police Chiefs' Council (NPCC) requirements for Intruder and Hold Up alarms.
-ECHO delivers time savings in circumstances where ‘every second counts’: when blue light services respond to emergency alarms.
+Funded by the private sector, and developed in 2019/20, the ECHO platform offers its service to any blue light services ready to accept transmissions.
+These multiplied significantly since 2021 and will continue to do so as police forces express interest - in line with National Police Chiefs' Council (NPCC) SSG requirements for Intruder and Hold Up alarms.
+ECHO delivers time savings in circumstances where ‘every second counts’ in blue light services responding to emergency alarms.

 Alarms on police response, installed by approved installers and monitored by approved ARCs / monitoring centres become ECHO-connected as soon as police forces are able: the Metropolitan Police, and Essex Police being the first forces to be ECHO-connected in 2021.
 Find an approved installer by searching the company finders of the UKAS-accredited certification bodies NSI and SSAIB.

 ECHO speeds up police response to every Intruder and Hold-up alarm signals received from ECHO-connected alarmed premises.
 When ‘every second counts’ in some emergency circumstances premises owners and occupiers are assured of a faster response by ECHO-connected blue light services, providing more effective deployment and greater deterrence.

 ECHO connects Intruder and Hold-up Alarms on police response.